theseniordads/monomental/DOCS/README.md

 ### Fixing the colour monitor message
 This was fairly easy to fix.
 The code to check the monitor resolution was for some reason in the middle of the "init" sub routine, so we moved it to the start of the routine, then in the routine that prints the cheeky message and waits for a keypress, instead of the `clr.w -(a7)` trap #1 to exit the program (!), the code now `bra`s to a new label `end_demo` in the main demo hub, which bypasses the rest of the demo and exits cleanly to the desktop.

-Now you may be thinking: *"Hang on, the stack still has the return address for `init` on it, so won't it crash when it returns?"* Well, yes, that would something to be wary of, but the first thing that happens after jumping to `end_demo` is a restoration of the old stack, so it doesn't matter!
+Now you may be thinking: *"Hang on, the stack still has the return address for `init` on it, so won't it crash when it returns?"* Well, yes, that would something to be wary of, but we're uising our own custom stack for the demo, and the first thing that happens after jumping to `end_demo` is a restoration of the system stack, so it doesn't matter!

 ### Fixing the timing
 Just so you know, we **never actually developed or tested this demo on a mono monitor**!!!
 At the time, we didn't have one, so We used a colour display with a mono emulator for development and testing!
 And we didn't know anyone with a mono monitor!
 So our original timing was probably pushed a slightly longer than needed due to the comparatively slow mono emulator, which also ran on a 50Hz display.
+However, it wasn't *that* far out, as we were basing our timing on the music, which was running on Timer D to a 50Hz interrupt, so it could play normally on a 71HZ mono display.

 One thing that we did notice was that the shorter values were more accurate, and that it was the longer ones that were more out, and over the course of the demo that added up to a noticable lag between the music and visuals, adding to just over a bars worth of music at the end of the demo!

 The first bit where were noticed the timing was going out was the intro text to the "Yogie Baird" screen, where the text was displaying for just a little bit too long!
 Fixing that actually fixed the timing for the "Yogie" screen, and the following "Codearokie" screen!
 The next time that had to be fixed was the "Basil" screen going on a little bit too long.
 Fixing this fixed most of the demo up to and including the "Tri-di Donut"!
 The next tweak was the timing on the "Greetings" screen, which *almost* fixed the time of the rest of the demo!
 All that needed was a small tweak to the "Man from UNCLE" screen, and the timing was perfect!
 Ironically, this was the time to find that there was a bug in the timer code here, as it didn't test for the possibility of a negative time value when it was checking if the timer had expired!
 Still, it was an easy fix!

 ### Packing the unpacked PI3s
 We knew this would be a bit more tricky than the other enhancements, and we were right!
 We knew we'd need a fourth screen buffer, and then we realised that as the two screens the bitmaps are used in already use screen buffer 3, that for the "Credits" screen, we'd need a *fifth* screen buffer to store the additional crew bitmaps!
 Would this be possible on a half-meg STFM?
-We worked out that, given the unpacked PI3s took up ~96k of memory, as long as the packed versions took up 32K or less, that meant that enough memory would bee freed up for two additional screen buffers.
+We worked out that, given the unpacked PI3s took up ~96k of memory in total, as long as the packed versions took up 32K or less in total, that meant that enough memory would be freed up for two additional screen buffers.
 As it happened, when we packed the PI3s, they took up 8K in total!
 So we could add the extra screen buffers, and still save 24K of memory!

 The question then became: do we have the time to unpack the PI3s on the fly?
 If you see the "Basil" screen, the picture is depacked to the screen currently being displayed for a joke, so you can see how long the depacking takes!
 In order to do the depacking for the bitmaps, we'd have to do the depacking whilst the demo is running, but not doing anything, such as when it's waiting for the timer to run out- and we'd have to be pretty strategic about it!

 The "Doctor Who" screen comes right after the "Steptool and Son" screen, and there wasn't any time during that screen to do any unpacking, but before *that* is the "Basil" screen, which has a long enough pause to do the unpacking.
-So we added additional code that depacks the "Tardis" bitmap to screen buffer 4 in the background, and reset the sprite pointers to point to screen buffer 4, and it worked first time!
+So we added additional code that depacks the "Tardis" bitmap to screen buffer 4 in the background, and resetted the sprite pointers to point to screen buffer 4, and it worked first time!
 The irony that the "Basil" screen now shows a picture being depacked to screen and then secretly depacks *another* picture to memory is not lost on us!

 The "Credits" screen would be a bit more difficult, and we'd have to find time to depack *two* PI3s, and the only obvious pause is during the "Greetings" screen, when the bombs show up!
 Would that be enough time to depack two pics?
 Turns out it was more than enough time, and so we added the depacking code to the "Greetings" screen, and pointed the sprite pointers to screen buffers 4 and 5, and that also worked first time!